 4. Knee Injuries (Patellar Tendinitis & Meniscus Tears)

-The knee injuries of a tennis player can analogously be up-jump, stop suddenly, or change direction very quickly.
+The knee injuries of a tennis player can analogously be up-jump, stopping suddenly, or changing direction very quickly.

 - Pain beneath the patella indicates patellar tendinitis.